Keystone Bank empowers customers with online masterclasses during...

-The Keystone bank Masterclass series have come and gone, but the impact of the series will remain with those who partook.
+The Keystone bank Masterclass series have come and gone, but the impact of the series will remain with those who participated.

-It will be recalled that last week, the bank put together a series of Masterclasses to equip SMEs and career-focused individuals with the knowledge and tools to help them grow during the pandemic and beyond.
+It will be recalled that on April 21 and 23, 2020, the bank put held two Masterclasses to equip SMEs and career-focused individuals with the knowledge and tools to help them grow during the pandemic and beyond.

-The series, which featured Dr. Dipo Awojide, popularly known as Ogbeni Dipo on Twitter, and Tricia Ikponmwomba known as Tricia Biz, took place on Keystone Bank’s Instagram Live.
+The series, which featured Dr. Dipo Awojide, popularly known as Ogbeni Dipo on Twitter, and Tricia Ikponmwomba, popularly known as Tricia Biz, took place on Keystone Bank’s Instagram Live.

 With over 3000 viewers in the first session, Ogbeni Dipo focused on the job landscape of the post-COVID world and how to prepare for that time during this period.